High Conservation Values (HCVs) and Harvesting & Regeneration Draft Plans 2019

 As part of its FSC 2020 project, VicForests has reviewed and amended its Harvesting and Regeneration Systems and High Conservation Values (HVCs) Management Systems to better align with FSC Controlled Wood standard.

-VicForests has released the following draft plans for stakeholder input:
+VicForests has released the following draft plans for the second round of stakeholder input:

 In response to the 2018 FSC Controlled Wood audit, VicForests has set out a targeted program to address issues raised in the report and prepare for a further evaluation against FSC Controlled Wood standard in 2020.
 This response commits to improve VicForests operations and engagement and ensure the best position to achieve Controlled Wood in the future.